Raphael Samuel: Life

-Samuel was born into a Jewish family in London.
+Samuel was born in 1934 into a Jewish family in London.
 His father, Barnett Samuel, was a solicitor.
 His mother, Minna Nerenstein, was at various times a composer and a partner at Shapiro, Vallentine: the Jewish bookshop and publishing firm in London's East End.
-As a teenager, Raphael joined the Communist Party of Great Britain.
-However, he left it in 1956 after Nikita Khrushchev's secret speech and the Soviet Union's invasion of Hungary.
+After his parents separated in 1941, he was raised by his mother.
+As a teenager, he joined the Communist Party of Great Britain.
+However, he left it in 1956 in the wake of Nikita Khrushchev's secret speech and the Soviet Union's invasion of Hungary.

 While still a college student, Samuel became a member of the Communist Party Historians Group (CPHG), alongside E. P. Thompson, Eric Hobsbawm and several others.
 Samuel later studied at Balliol College, Oxford under fellow CPHG member Christopher Hill.
 In 1957, Samuel co-founded the magazine Universities and Left Review with Gabriel Pearson, Charles Taylor, and Stuart Hall.
 It would become, following its merger with The New Reasoner, the New Left Review in 1960.
 Samuel also established in 1958 the Partisan Coffee House, an espresso bar in Soho, London that served as a meeting place for the British New Left.

 With his interest in the democratisation of history, Samuel founded the History Workshop movement at the trade union-connected Ruskin College, Oxford.
 This movement developed an approach, commonly called "history from below", which said that historical research and writing should emphasize the history of ordinary people and their activities.
 The movement flourished in Great Britain from the late 1960s to mid 1980s.